Murders of Vanja Gjorchevska and Panche Zhezhovski: Ljupcho Palevski "Palcho"

 Palevski, born on 12 December, 1964, in Skopje, is considered the main perpetrator of the kidnapping and murder of Vanja and Panche.
-He is a former member of Social Democratic Union of Macedonia (SDSM), where he once was the president of the city organisation of the party in Skopje, one of the most influental positions in the city and the country.
+He is a former member of Social Democratic Union of Macedonia (SDSM), where he once was the president of the city organisation of the party in Skopje, one of the most influential positions in the city and the country.

 He issued a weekly newspaper in Rachica, Tetovo, but it was quickly closed down.
 He later opened a new television channel named TV4, which was closed many years later due to unpaid obligations to the country.

 Palevski was a regular guest at Infomax.mk, especially in the podcast "Tough conversations", and he also became the host and co-host of their podcasts.

 Around December, 2022, his pro-Kremlin far-right political party, Desna, was registered in the Basic Civil Court, and on 5 January, 2023, his party was officially logged in the Central Registry.
 Along with him, the other founder of the party was Ljupcho Jovanovski.
 All of the other perpetrators are affiliated with Desna as well.